- What GEO means

 |---|---|---|

-| Financial/platform teams want non-brand conversion questions, not only brand search. | “Before signing up,” “comparison,” “how to,” and “best” questions fan out from the root intent. | Prompt Analysis, Strategy Map, Content Factory |
+| Financial/platform teams want non-brand conversion questions, brand search and non-brand conversion questions. | “Before signing up,” “comparison,” “how to,” and “best” questions fan out from the root intent. | Prompt Analysis, Strategy Map, Content Factory |

-| Enterprise communications teams want leadership, issue, newsroom, and owned-media monitoring. | Brand-definition questions fan out into leadership, issues, owned media, and external articles. | Citation Tracking, Site Audit, Weekly Reports |
+| Enterprise communications teams want leadership issue newsroom and owned-media monitoring. | Brand-definition questions fan out into leadership issues owned media and external articles. | Citation Tracking, Site Audit, Weekly Reports |

-| PR/brand teams ask about Naver, Google, and AI-channel differences. | The same question can lead to Naver blogs, newsrooms, YouTube, articles, LinkedIn, and other sources. | Citation Tracking, Agency GEO operations |
+| PR/brand teams ask about Naver, Google, and AI-channel differences. | The same question can lead to Naver blogs newsrooms YouTube articles and other sources. | Citation Tracking, Agency GEO operations |

-| B2B SaaS teams ask about GEO after SEO drops. | Recover the core search topic first, then expand into problem, comparison, and adoption questions. | Site Audit, Strategy Map, Content Factory |
+| B2B SaaS teams ask about GEO after SEO drops. | Recover the core search topic first then expand into problem comparison and adoption questions. | Site Audit, Strategy Map, Content Factory |

-| Local businesses ask about local GEO. | Questions split into “location + recommendation,” service comparison, before-visit questions, and English/global questions. | Local GEO guide, Prompt Analysis |
+| Local businesses ask about local GEO. | Questions split into “location + recommendation,” service comparison before-visit questions and English/global questions. | Local GEO guide, Prompt Analysis |

 How to analyze fan-out in HaloX